 If the claim involves a minor, the time limit does not begin to run until they turn 19 years.
 If the two-year period expires without filing a claim, then the claim will be time-barred.
 This means that you will not be able to recover anything.

 Get in Touch with our Anniston Motorcycle Accident Lawyers Today

 It is important to note that when it comes to hiring a lawyer, results matter a lot.
 What does it mean?
 It means that an Anniston personal injury lawyer's past track record speaks volumes about your chances of getting the compensation you deserve.

 At Mike Bell Accident & Injury Lawyers, we have recovered millions of dollars both in verdicts and settlements for our clients across Alabama.
 We offer free initial case evaluation services, where we listen to your claims and offer the best legal action to take.
-Call us today at 866-6MB-WINS and allow us to protect your rights.
+Call us today at 256-666-6000 and allow us to protect your rights.